 By California statute, those who provide labor, services, equipment, and materials to a construction project are entitled to record a mechanic’s lien or serve a stop payment notice.

-A mechanic’s lien effects the owner by “attaching” to the real property that is the site of the project.
+A mechanic’s lien affects the owner by “attaching” to the real property that is the site of the project.
 A stop payment notice effects the owner or construction lender by “attaching” to the construction fund for the project.

 Certain parties who dispute the validity, enforceability, or correctness of a lien or stop payment notice may post a bond “releasing” the real property or the construction fund.